preranap1/Data_Viz_ClimateChangeNHumans/Visualizations.md

 4 - Some ambiguity but covers most of the requirements listed in the framework

-5 - Visualization fulfills all requirements of a particular criteria listed in the framework
+5 - Visualization fulfills all requirements of particular criteria listed in the framework

 _NOTE: Visualizations 1 and 5 are interactive.
 Including an image here will not do justice to them.
 Hence, links to these visualizations have been provided._